clij/clij.github.io/clincubator/drift_correction.md

     * Drift correction by centroid fixation
       * Maximum Z Projection

 Align the resulting windows from the left to the right on your screen.
+Configure the desired center position.
 Go through time and see if the drift correction works:

 <iframe src="images/clincubator_drift_correction.mp4" width="540" height="260"></iframe>
 [Download video](images/clincubator_drift_correction.mp4)